 Cash Flow.
 On a consolidated basis, cash provided by operating activities for the year ended December 31, 2014 increased approximately \$3.2 million compared to the same period a year earlier mainly due to changes in working capital components.
 Cash used for investing activities decreased approximately \$52.5 million for 2014 as compared to 2013.
 During 2014, approximately \$174.9 million of cash was used for mortgage revenue bond acquisitions, capital improvements and land held for investment, interest rate derivatives, net increase in notes receivable, and restricted cash related to the M31 TEBS Financing facility.
-Offsetting this usage was an approximately \$1.7 million received from the release of restricted cash in connection with the TOB financing facilities, approximately \$60.4 million received from the Lost Creek mortgage revenue bond redemption, the Autumn Pines mortgage revenue bonds ale, and MBS sale, and approximately \$1.2 million for the purchase of the mortgage revenue bonds.
-During 2013, the Company used approximately \$1.7.2 million for the purchase of the mortgage revenue bonds and related taxable mortgage bonds, MBS, and the construction of the MF Properties in 2013.
-Offsetting the use of cash from investing activities, the Company received approximately \$4.0 million in net cash related to the realization of the Ohio Properties sale, approximately \$21.9 million from the Iona Lakes mortgage revenue bond redemption, and approximately \$2.8 million from principal repayments related to investments.
+Offsetting this usage was an approximate \$1.7 million received from the release of restricted cash in connection with the TOB financing facilities, approximately \$60.4 million received from the Lost Creek mortgage revenue bond redemption, the Autumn Pines mortgage revenue bond sale, and MBS sale, and approximately \$7.2 million bond principal received related to the PHC and mortgage revenue bonds.
+During 2013, the Company used approximately \$177.2 million for the purchase of the mortgage revenue bonds and related taxable mortgage bonds, MBS, and the construction of the MF Properties in 2013.
+Offsetting the use of cash from investing activities, the Company received approximately \$4.0 million in net cash related to the realization of the Ohio Properties sale, approximately \$2.9 million from the Iona Lakes mortgage revenue bond redemption, and approximately \$2.8 million from principal repayments related to investments.